-Poor Soil Preparation and Your Foundation
+Poor Soil Preparation Can Lead to Foundation Problems

 Soil in its natural state is very strong and sturdy and can hold massive amounts of weight with competent load bearing strata.
 When new homes are built, the soil is disrupted from its natural state and becomes loose and porous.

 The builder will grade the lot to level it out before the foundation is poured, but rarely do builders take the time to compact the soil back to its natural, undisturbed state.
-Since the soil is not as supportive as it once was before the excavation took place, the heavy weight of your home’s foundation will cause it to settle.
+Because the soil is not as supportive as it once was before the excavation took place, the heavy weight of your home’s foundation will cause it to settle.

 MidAmerica Basement Systems offers many different foundation repair products to fix your foundation damage and restore your home’s value.
 Contact us today for your free quote!